quincylin1/futubot/README.md

 https://user-images.githubusercontent.com/33197366/185745164-57f22d37-f784-47a0-9cf5-babcd04bd7c0.mp4

-(Note: For privacy reason, this demo runs in paper trading mode and the order_ids are hidden.)
+(Note: For privacy reason, this demo runs in paper trading mode and the order_ids are not shown.)

 ## About Futu OpenAPI